 The cause may be the base ingredient (such as lanolin), or the active agent (such as neomycin, an antibiotic).
 The first time the cream or ointment is applied, the rash will generally not appear for 10 to 14 days.
 If it is applied again, it will usually take only two days to develop.
 Perfumes, either on their own, or in cosmetics, can also cause allergic contact dermatitis.
 Even sunscreens can cause problems.

 Patch testing can identify the cause of allergic contact dermatitis

 There are many causes of allergic contact dermatitis, particularly where individuals are working in industry and in contact with chemicals.
 If the cause of your allergic contact dermatitis is not obvious, patch testing can be helpful.
-This is usually performed by a medical specialist (Dermatologist or Allergist/Clinical Immunologist) and involves placing a sample of the substance on your back, and seeing if a reaction occurs after a few days.
+This is usually performed by a medical specialist (dermatologist or clinical Immunology/allergy specialist) and involves placing a sample of the substance on your back, and seeing if a reaction occurs after a few days.
 While it is not always easy to find cause of contact allergy, intensive patch testing usually provides an answer.

 © ASCIA 2019

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.

 ASCIA resources are based on published literature and expert review, however, they are not intended to replace medical advice.
 The content of ASCIA resources is not influenced by any commercial organisations.

 To donate to immunology/allergy research go to www.allergyimmunology.org.au